 Nancy Toffolo, M.S., is an accomplished scientist with experience in multiple disciplines.
-She is a senior lecturer and assistant director for Distance Education Programs in Forensic Science at the UF College of Pharmacy.
+She is a senior lecturer and director for Distance Education Programs in Forensic Science at the UF College of Pharmacy.

 Nancy Toffolo’s wide-ranging professional experience includes contributing to a life sciences mission for NASA, working for a private genomics company and sharing her knowledge with students through various positions at the University of Florida.
 Her educational experience is equally diverse, with a B.S. in animal sciences and an M.S. in forensic toxicology.
 In this Investigator, we asked Toffolo about her NASA mission, how to get the next generation of women interested in STEM fields and her advice for online students.